Nursery 2022 - 2023

 We would like to offer the warmest of welcomes to all of our children and families.
-The Nursery staff are Mrs Clarke, Miss Griffiths, Mrs Jones and Miss Robinson.
+In Nursery we have Ms Robinson, Mrs Williams and Mrs Jones.
 Mrs Wisinger will be working with us on Fridays.
 Should you have any questions, please do not hesitate to speak to us.
 If you would like more information about joining Highfield Nursery, please get in touch with the school office on 01244 259650.

 Each term, we have a focus on personal, social and emotional development and well-being to ensure the children have the best chance to settle well into school routines and establish good relationships with their teachers and the other children.